|X-Arcade Arcade2TV Showcase Pedestal Setup Guide, Manual and Support

 Thank you for rating this answer.

-PLEASE READ THE MANUAL AND BELOW GUIDE BEFORE TURNING ANYTHING ON
+PLEASE READ THE GUIDE BELOW BEFORE TURNING ANYTHING ON

 - Connect the audio plug to the green audio out on the PC.

-- The serial switchbox (labeled A/B/C/D) switches the CONTROLS between the PC (switched to A) and the PlayStation 2 (switched to C).
+- The serial switchbox (labeled A/B/C/D) switches the CONTROLS between the PC (switched to A) and consoles (switched to C).
 Since you will most likely only want to use the PC, make sure the switch is set to A.

 - You will find the HDMI cable in one of the boxes included with the shipment.
 Connect one end of the HDMI cable into the back of the PC, connect the other end in to the HDMI-in on your TV.